 Plan Ahead: What You Need to Know and Bring

-- Please bring the personal items you need (a mat, towel, water bottle, etc.) and a face covering
+- Please bring the personal items you need (a mat, towel, water bottle, etc.)

 - For outdoor group exercise, wipe down equipment, weights, mats, etc., before and after use with the cleaning materials provided.